 Some flexibility is provided to operators of multiple vessels in that trainees can be spread across a number of vessels.
 For example:

 - If a company operates two vessels, the company must ensure that training is being undertaken by at least six trainees (with two trainees in each of the three categories), but there may be four trainees on one vessel and two trainees on the other

 - If a company operates six vessels, the minimum requirement can be met by having 18 trainees that are spread over the six vessels—there does not necessarily have to be strictly three trainees on each vessel.

 The qualification must be an Australian Maritime Safety Authority (AMSA) prescribed qualification undertaken at an AMSA approved organisation.
 A prescribed qualification means a qualification, competency, proficiency or standard prescribed by an instrument made for the purposes of subsection 29(2) of the Navigation Act 2012.

 A training plan must include the following elements to enable a company to satisfy the training requirements:

 - name and details of the applicant (or where the training will be organised by a third party, the name and details of that third party)

-- trainee details—the name, age and sex of the trainee, the training category, and any relevant qualifications already held by the trainee
+- trainee details—the name, age and gender of the trainee, the training category, and any relevant prescribed qualifications already held by the trainee

 - details of how the training plan is to be monitored.